-We expect that the initial public offering price per share of our common stock will be \$14.00 per share.
-Our common stock has been approved for listing on the Nasdaq Stock Market under the symbol "SSIC."
+We expect that the initial public offering price per share of our common stock will be \$[] per share.
+We have applied to have our common stock approved for listing on the Nasdaq Stock Market under the symbol "SSIC."

 This prospectus contains important information about us that a prospective investor should know before investing in our common stock.
 Please read this prospectus before investing, and keep it for future reference.
 Upon the completion of this offering, we will file annual, quarterly and current reports, proxy statements and other information about us with the Securities and Exchange Commission.
 This information will be available free of charge by contacting us by mail at 660 Madison Avenue, Suite 1600, New York, NY 10065 or by telephone at (212) 905-4923 or on our website at ssic.silverspikecap.com.
 The Securities and Exchange Commission also maintains a website at www.sec.gov that contains such information.
 Information contained on our website is not incorporated by reference into this prospectus, and you should not consider that information to be part of this prospectus.